Working out the finances so you can attend Ashland

 Q. I’ll be attending another institution at the same time as AU.
 What do I do about financial aid?

 A. You may be eligible for federal or state aid through a consortium agreement.
 Contact a financial aid representative for details.

 Q. Will I be eligible for financial aid while I’m enrolled in a Study Abroad program?

 A. You will not be eligible for AU grants or scholarships while you are enrolled in study abroad or affiliate programs.
 However, you may be eligible for federal and state aid, including federal loans.
-If you are planning to study abroad, contact Pam Stimpert, the Study Abroad Coordinator in the Financial Aid Office for more information.
+If you are planning to study abroad, contact Dawn Langdon, the Study Abroad Coordinator in the Financial Aid Office for more information.
 Additional information on financial aid for study abroad is also available through the Global Education Office.